A multi-level analysis of data quality for formal software citation: Discussion and Conclusion

 In general, both databases are currently unable to adequately represent software citations, as proper handling of the \emph{Direct Citations} does not seem to be implemented in either.
 Some fault does also lie at the publisher site, where there is also no suited format for direct software citations, and instead software citations are adapted to match the fields used for regular citations.
 Based on the current systems, systematic analyses of formal software citations in scientific articles are not possible.
+In general, our results show that both, publishers and bibliographic databases, need to update their infrastructure to create suited and machine-readable software representations, as suggested by \citet{stall2023journal}.
 Therefore, we urge the providers of bibliographic data to update their implementations to take the intricacies of software citation into account, to enable and facilitate systematic representation and analyses of formal software citation in the future.
 We recommend to include at least two different views to software: (1) provide all information about the particular software as given by the authors to enable reproducibility, and (2) link different versions of the same software to a common element to credit creators of such.
 A spot check in the Scopus database, which is generally known as a high quality data source for bibliometric studies~\citep{Baas2020} revealed similar issues, for instance, unstructured data, missing specialized treatment for software with different version, or citations to the same software that are not linked and consequently evaluated independently.
 The data published in the scope of this work can serve as a starting point for analyzing formal software citations and the requirements for representing them and can serve as initial training for machine learning methods.

 Authors looking to cite software in their articles face a conflict.
 Since bibliographic databases currently fail at representing software citations, it cannot be recommended to use direct software citations in scientific publications, only.
 Instead, software usage should additionally be indicated by mentioning the software in the full-text document with all information required to identify it and citing corresponding software articles.
 This practice allows systematic analyses by employing methods such as the SoftwareKG information extraction pipeline~\citep{Schindler2022TheRO}, but also gives direct credit to developers.
 There is still a strong argument for the use of formal software citation, as it clearly identifies software and provides credit without requiring elaborate machine learning methods to extract the knowledge.
 However, as long as providers of bibliographic data do not adequately represent direct software citations this knowledge stays inaccessible.
 We hope this situation can quickly be resolved by updates to existing bibliographic databases.
 In this context, we advocate the use of formal software citations, as further adaption of this practice increases the need and urgency to address this problem.